get-set-fetch/extension/packages/background/README.md

     - name
     - description
     - root url(s) from where the crawling starts
-    - crawl options
     - scrape scenario
-  - dynamic scrape parameters based on scenario's provided json-schema
+  - dynamic scrape parameters based on scenario's plugin json-schema

 - When a project is saved it also creates a site entity for each entered root url (see limitations).
 - A site contains a series of plugin definitions populated based on the selected scenario.
 A scenario can reference existing, builtin plugins or define new ones.